 Yamnuska Mountain Adventures is pleased to partner with K2 Skis and Dynafit/Pomoca to present our Ultimate Canadian Rockies Steep & Deep Clinic.
-Over the course of three days, we will choose venues that will be challenging and push your limits.
-You will progress at a pace that works for your ability level without pushing you beyond your comfort zone.
-Guests will have the ability to demo the newest K2 skis and Dynafit bindings to add some style to your turns.
+Join us for an action-packed 2-day adventure of searching deep in the Rockies for the most sought-after lines.
+Over the course of these two days (or three if you’re able to join us for our additional ‘plus day’), we will choose venues that will be challenging and push your limits.

-During this program, you will receive expert tuition in steep skiing skills such as learning how to handle all types of terrain, how to perform jump turns on steep faces, how to control your speed on icy snow and much more.
-You will not only gain confidence and strengthen your technique to tackle steeper and more challenging terrain than you’ve ever skied before, but you will be able to approach those narrow gullies and steeper chutes with more control.
-Those remote or mountainous ski traverses will be more comfortably achievable.
+During this program, you will receive expert instruction on steep skiing skills such as learning how to handle all types of terrain, how to perform jump turns on steep faces, how to control your speed on icy snow and much more.
+You will not only gain confidence and strengthen your technique to tackle steeper and more challenging terrain than you’ve ever skied before, but you will be able to approach those narrow gullies and steeper chutes with a lot more control making some of those more remote or mountainous ski traverses comfortably achievable.